kennethcandersen/Weather-Database-and-API-Service/README.md

 - Import data into a Jupyter Notebook
 - Create code to analyze and plot compensation data
 - Provide recommendations to the corporate compensation committee

+**API DOCUMENTATION**
+- Dowload the [Climate App API starter code](https://github.com/kennethcandersen/sqlalchemy-challenge/blob/main/climate_app.py) and the Hawaii weather [sqlite database](https://github.com/kennethcandersen/sqlalchemy-challenge/blob/main/hawaii.sqlite).
+- Run the python app
+- In your navigator enter this address: http://127.0.0.1:5000/
+- You will have a menu of five API route options:
+-   /api/v1.0/precipitation provides average daily rainfall for the past year.
+-   /api/v1.0/stations provides a list of the stations with their coordinates, elevation and measurement activity levels.
+-   /api/v1.0/tobs provides average daily temperatures for the past year.
+-   /api/v1.0/<start> provides the minimum, average, and maximum temperature from a start date to present.
+Start dates should be in the following format: yyyy-mm-dd.
+Example: '/api/v1.0/2014-01-01'
+-   /api/v1.0/<start>/<end> provides the minimum, average, and maximum temperature from a start date to and end date.
+Start and end dates should be in the following format: yyyy-mm-dd.
+Example: '/api/v1.0/2014-01-01/2016-12-31'

 **DATA**